Impressionism, the partakers of the expositions:

 Redon only joined the last ‘impressionist’ exposition in 1886.
 Though he was born in the same year as Monet, he didn’t seem to have had many contacts within the impressionist circles.
 In that sense Redon is just a side-figure within the ‘impressionist’ art-movement.

 Redon was a main figure within the Salon des Indépendants, had close contacts with Seurat, Signac, Guillaumin and later on with Gauguin.
-Redon also was a main figure within Symbolism.
+Redon also was a forerunner of Symbolism.
 In that sense Redon can be seen as an important post-impressionist.

 Redon only joined the 8th ‘impressionist’ exposition: